ckenaston/ckenaston.github.io/_posts/2022-09-19-Randolph-Q-and-A.md

 ---
 layout: post
-title: Randolph College's Q&A with New Faculty: Connor Kenaston
+title: Randolph College's Q&A with New Faculty
 ---

 <img class="headshot" src="Images/Randolph-College-Q-and-A-full.png" alt="Screenshot of Randolph College's Q&A with Connor S. Kenaston, the new Ainsworth Visiting Assistant Professor of American Culture">